 Pricing: The Black Knight Bandit 3 Squash Racquet is priced at $$$.

-- The Black Knight Bandit 3 Squash racket is built of high modulus Graphite and offers a lightweight and powerful experience to the players
+- The Black Knight Bandit 3 Squash racquet is built of high modulus Graphite and offers a lightweight and powerful experience to the players

 - It’s a great equipment for the intermediate and professional squash players

-- The Beryllium alloy composition of the racket makes for its stiffness and stability.
+- The Beryllium alloy composition of the racquet makes for its stiffness and stability.

 - The balance is more towards the handle.

 - The grip has been criticized by many beginner level players

 - The sweet spot is incredibly small as compared to other brand available in the market